 - defer entry to primary school for an additional year and receive a further year of funded early learning and childcare.

-Children born between September and December can:
+Children born between the start of the school year in August and December can:

 - start primary school in August or